 - 1.5 cups shredded mozzarella 170g

 - Trim the eggplant and slice lengthways (3 - 5 mm thick).
-Place in a bowl and sprinkle with ½ tsp salt and allow to rest whilst you make the sauce.
+Place in a bowl and sprinkle with ½ teaspoon salt and allow to rest.

-- Make tomato sauce whilst the aubergines rest.
+- Make tomato sauce whilst the eggplant rest.

-- Rinse the aubergines to remove the salt and pat dry on kitchen paper.
+- Rinse the eggplant to remove the salt and pat dry on kitchen paper.

-- Brush the eggplant on both sides generously with 5 tbsp of olive oil.
+- Brush the eggplant on both sides generously with 5 tablespoon of olive oil.
 Heat a non stick pan and fry for about 1 - 2 minutes per side on a medium heat, or until golden.
-It’s best to do this in batches so as not to overcrowd the aubergines, about 5 slices per frying pan.
+It’s best to do this in batches so as not to overcrowd the eggplant, about 5 slices per frying pan.

-- Spread a little marinara over the bottom of the baking tray (26 x 21 x 5cm) and layer ⅓ of the eggplant on top.
+- Spread a little marinara over the bottom of the casserole dish.
+Layer ⅓ of the eggplant on top.
 Top with ⅓ of the sauce, ⅓ of the black pepper and ⅓ of each of the cheeses.
-Repeat twice more until you have 3 layers of each finishing the top layer with the cheese and pepper.
-I didn’t add any more salt to this recipe as there is salt in the sauce but feel free to add if you prefer.
+Repeat until all ingredients are used up.

 - Bake in the oven for 35 - 40 minutes until the cheese is melted and golden on top.
 Sprinkle with fresh basil leaves to serve.